- Nearly 100,000 catalytic converters stolen in three years

 One of the main reasons catalytic converter theft is rising is that the value of precious metals is currently soaring.

 Rhodium, palladium and platinum are all precious metals used in catalytic converters.
-Which? states that a single ounce of rhodium is worth more than a Honda Jazz fresh out of the car showroom.

 The Metropolitan Police also warn that thefts can take as little as a minute.
 Combined, this means thieves can steal multiple catalytic converters quickly for a large profit.